dr-yst/org-x/dev-docs/progress.md

 - Chose a simpler approach focusing on server-side filtering first, before considering more complex strategies like partial loading or virtualization
 - Embraced Svelte 5 runes for reactive state management throughout the frontend
 - Enhanced date filtering capabilities directly in the frontend for improved user experience
+- Adopted shadcn-svelte component library for consistent and accessible UI components
+- Configured TailwindCSS v3 for compatibility with shadcn-svelte components

 ## Risks and Challenges